matthewcpaul/mcp/_work/invision.md

 ---
 layout: default
 order: 1
+image: ../images/invision-hero.png
 title: InVision
 role: Product Designer
 tenure: 2018–Present
-description: I’m currently a design lead for InVision Inspect.
-We’re building tools to encourage systematic collaboration between designers and engineers.
-I’m working on bringing the product up to market expectations, integrating with more of InVision’s connected workflow, and thinking of how we support engineers beyond initial design deliverables.
+description: I’m currently a product designer at InVision, building tools to close the gap between design and engineering.
+We’re improving the way teams at 80% of the world’s fortune 100 companies like Lyft, Netflix, and Airbnb stay in sync as their products evolve.
 ---